geosparks/geospark-ios-sdk-example/README.md

 3. Open the `GeoSparkExample.xcodeproj` file.
 In the  `AppDelegate.m`, update this line `GeoSpark.sharedInstance.initialize(”YOUR-SDK-KEY”,apiSecret:”YOUR-SECRET”,application: application);` to contain your GeoSpark SDK key and Secret.

-4. Reqplace with your bundle identifier.
+4. Replace with your bundle identifier.

 Ready to deploy!